 3) The political economy of African development and underdevelopment from a North-South perspective, with a focus on: race, class and capital; land, labour and migration; and enclave development.

-Vito worked with NGOs, trade unions, social movements, and community organisations in southern Africa and Europe on issues of labour, socio-economic development, organisational change and green economy.
+Vito worked with local governments, NGOs, trade unions, social movements, and community organisations in Norway, Europe and southern Africa on issues of digital communications, labour, socio-economic development, organisational change and green economy.

 He writes regularly for national and international media, such as Al Jazeera English, Boston Review, Foreign Affairs, Africa Is A Country, and Daily Maverick.
 He has been a guest speaker on South African national radio for SAfm, Cape Talk, Radio 702, and Voice of the Cape.
 In Norway, he has been interviewed by Dagens Næringsliv, and wrote for Fædrelandsvennen.